gergo-nador/noita-explorer/README.md

 npm run build
 ```

-Note for Windows devs: the build pipeline includes `.sh` files, which cannot be executed natively on Windows.
+Note for Windows devs: the build pipeline runs `.sh` files, which cannot be executed natively on Windows.
 To run the build command, please use a unix based command line, such as Git Bash.

 #### Run the development server